 Transparency is a critical component of the trust and partnership that the St Paul Police Department maintains with our community.
-As such, muting is not authorized.
+As such, muting the device or causing audio not to be recorded is prohibited.

 SECTION 12.
 WHEN RECORDING MAY BE DEACTIVATED